Top 10 Ways to Eliminate Stress Without Alcohol

 "Most illness is just stress from not living in harmony."- Bruce H. Lipton

 “Stress” is one of those words we hear thrown around on a daily basis.
 On one end of the stress spectrum, we have daily annoyances that cause our blood pressure to rise slightly like a traffic jam, the latest news headlines, or a particularly busy and cumbersome day at the office.
-On the other end of the spectrum sits the unexpected stress life sometimes offers up including loss of a loved one, being fired from a decades-long position or a frightening medical diagnosis.
-Regardless of which “stress” you’re under, I think it’s safe to say that no one likes to stay stressed too long!
+On the other end of the spectrum sits the unexpected stress life sometimes offers up including the loss of a loved one, being fired from a decades-long position, or a frightening medical diagnosis.
+Regardless of which kind of “stress” you’re under, I think it’s safe to say that no one likes to stay stressed too long!

 Today I want to shine a spotlight on stress in general and then share some ways of how you can manage it without the help of alcohol or drugs.
 Why?
 Because April is Stress Awareness Month, which is an annual health promotion that helps increase public awareness surrounding the causes of and the anecdotes for stress.